 SAFRI is supported by regional FAIMER faculty, who are past FAIMER Institute and SAFRI Fellows, as well as by international experts in health professions education.
 For more information about the faculty, visit the Faculty page.

 SAFRI is organized and guided on a strategic level by the Board of Directors for the SAFRI company.
 The Chief Executive Officer, Dianne Manning (acting) provides directives to the management committee, within which the Fellowship Directors ensure that the SAFRI fellowship continues to reach the intended targets across Sub-Saharan Africa.
 Jacky van Wyk and Elizabeth Wolvaardt currently serve as the Fellowship Programme Directors.
-Administrative support is provided by Dot Bransby.
+Administrative support is provided by Vuyisile Khumalo.

 The schedule for the 2019 fellowship cycle is: